Metacrystals: Inversely-designed 3D-printed intelligent panels for 6G communications

-The fabricated sample of the second demonstrator (see Fig.~\ref{fig:exp}(b)) comprises 8 unit cells along the $x$ axis and has the size of $33.6 \lambda = 20.16$~cm, $10.5 \lambda = 6.3$~cm, and $3.26\lambda = 1.95$~cm along the $x$, $y$, and $z$ directions, respectively.
-Since the operational frequency of the metacrystal is 50GHz, characterizing it using quasi-optical setups, such as those in~\cite{wang2018extreme}, is particularly challenging.
+} The fabricated sample of the third demonstrator (see Fig.~\ref{fig:exp}(b)) comprises 8 unit cells along the $x$ axis and has the size of $33.6 \lambda = 20.16$~cm, $10.5 \lambda = 6.3$~cm, and $3.26\lambda = 1.95$~cm along the $x$, $y$, and $z$ directions, respectively.
+We choose the operational frequency of the metacrystal to be 50~GHz, although with the currently used 3D printer, one can reach operational metacrystal frequencies up to 100~GHz.
+Characterizing the metacrystal at 50~GHz using quasi-optical setups, such as those in~\cite{wang2018extreme}, is particularly challenging.
 This is because Gaussian beams must be very wide (with a small span in momentum space) to resolve the sharp angular response of the metacrystal.
-Therefore, the operation of the fabricated metacrystal was verified by measurements in an anechoic chamber emulating the free-space environment (see more details in the Experimental Section).
+Therefore, the operation of the fabricated metacrystal was verified by measurements in an anechoic chamber emulating the free-space environment (see more details in Methods).
 In this case, due to the large distance between the transmitting antenna and the sample under test, the incident wavefront can be well approximated as planar.
 However, since the entire surface of the metacrystal is illuminated, it is crucial to account for edge scattering effects when evaluating its efficiency.
 To address this, we employ the measurement method proposed in~\cite{diaz2017generalized, asadchy2017flat}.